Programming Model#

 • Written from scratch by GPU and distributed computing experts

-• Minimal dependencies: only Triton, PyTorch, HIP runtime and mpi4py (for initialization)
+• Minimal dependencies: only Triton, PyTorch, and HIP runtime

 • No external frameworks or heavyweight runtimes beyond core stack